 4.13 Suggestions and complaints

-The service allows users to make suggestions and/or complaints about the Library services and resources.
+The service allows users to make suggestions and/or complaints about the Library services.

 Service | suggestions and complaints |